-13.1.10 - Student Discharge (School Bus)
+13.1.10 Student discharge (school bus)

-If you are applying for a School Bus endorsement, you will be required to demonstrate a student discharge.
-Please refer to section 10 of this manual.
+If you are applying for a School Bus endorsement, you will be required to demonstrate loading and unloading students.
+Please refer to Section 10 of this manual for procedures on loading and unloading school students.